Fareeqy vs Trello vs Asana vs Monday: 2026 Comparison

 "We Need a Hijri Calendar with Our Tasks"

 If you deal with Saudi government agencies, plan Ramadan events, or have contracts with Hijri dates -- you need a calendar that understands that.
-In Trello and Asana, you have to open a separate app and convert dates manually.
+In Trello, Asana, and Monday, you have to open a separate app and convert dates manually.

 The Fareeqy Calendar displays Hijri and Gregorian side by side on the same page.
 Deadlines and meetings appear automatically.
 And it syncs with Google Calendar, Outlook, and Apple Calendar -- when a new task or event is added, it shows up in your external calendar without any manual effort.